 4: An additional fifth EC service will be available on the Milano – Stresa – Domodossola – Brig – Visp (for Zermatt) – Spiez (for Interlaken), Thun, Bern – Olten – Basel route, it will be departing Milano Centrale at 15:20.

-Aside from the timings, what isn’t being altered on the new schedules is that the trains on the Zurich ↔ Bologna and Zurich ↔ Genova routes won’t be calling at Milan’s main station Milano Centrale, instead they will call at Milano Lambrate, a station which is usually only served by local and regional trains.
+Aside from the timings, what isn’t being altered on the new schedules is that the trains on the Zurich ↔ Bologna and Zurich ↔ Genova routes won’t be calling at Milan’s main station Milano Centrale, instead they will call at Milano Rogoredo, a station to the south of the city centre, though it has local trains and a metro link to the city centre.

-Those local & regional trains will offer a frequent connection to and from Milano Centrale, though it will also be possible to make connections to and from Milano Centrale at Como S. Giovanni station; where the connections will usually involve waiting on the same platform for the onward train; the binaro (platforms/tracks) at Milano Lambrate only have access by stairs.
+Though it will also be possible to make connections to and from Milano Centrale at Como S. Giovanni station; where the connections will usually involve waiting on the same platform for the onward train.

 However, trains to Milano Centrale will be departing from Zurich HB at 06:33; 07:33; 09:33; 11:33; 13:33; 15:33; 17:33 and 19:33; offering as many trains between the two stations as prior to the service enhancements.